Michael Gastpar

 Attention with Markov: A Curious Case of Single-layer Transformers

 Ashok Vardhan Makkuva, Marco Bondaschi, Alliot Nagle, Adway Girish, Hyeji Kim, Martin Jaggi, and Michael Gastpar.
-The Thirteenth International Conference on Learning Representation (ICLR 2025), Singapore, April 2025.
+The Thirteenth International Conference on Learning Representation (ICLR 2025 Spotlight), Singapore, April 2025.
 (Open Review version)

 Lower Bounds on the Bayesian Risk via Information Measures